 If a slip and fall accident occurs at a private residence in California, homeowners insurance may cover it if the property is insured.
 The key questions are whether there was a valid policy in place at the time and whether the property owner was negligent.
-A Los Angeles personal injury lawyer can help you find the answers to your questions.
+A Los Angeles slip and fall attorney can help you find the answers to your questions.

 For a homeowners insurance policy to cover a personal injury, there needs to be a valid policy in place.
 Usually, there is– in California; mortgage lenders require borrowers to insure the property.
 Responsible homeowners will continue with coverage even when they own it outright.